Beauty files

 Sodium Lauryl Sulfate and Sodium Laureth Sulfate have a very bad reputation.
-They are surfactants, which means that they make a product foam and allow it to emulsify fatty substances (impurities, sebum...) with water and therefore to clean.
+They are surfactants, in other words, they are what make a product foam and enable it to emulsify greasy substances (impurities, sebum...) with water, thus cleansing.
 The problem is that they are potentially powerful foaming agents when used in high doses and in isolation...
-In this case, we do not recommend them for sensitive skin, which can become irritated over time.
+In this case, we advise against using them on sensitive skin, which can become irritated over time.
 The exception that proves the rule?
 We have this ingredient in 2 of our cleansers: Dermalogica Special Cleansing Gel and Dermalogica Skin Resurfacing Cleanser.
-But don't panic, here the softening agents are numerous and the percentage of sulfates is cleverly micro-dosed to avoid irritating the skin.
+But don't panic: here, softening agents are plentiful and the percentage of sulfates is carefully micro-dosed to avoid irritating the skin.

 Are you puzzled by the words "soap-free soap" on some brands' products?
 Here's a quick explanation (to shine on your best friend)...
 Your skin is covered by a famous hydrolipidic film.
 This protective barrier has an acidic pH of 5.5 on average.
 Soap, on the other hand, has a basic pH.
 Soap destroys the protective film, and your skin has to rebuild its barrier in record time.
 In the long run, your skin becomes totally unbalanced and taut, It's also more sensitive to external aggressions.
 In short, for the hands, it's not dramatic.
 But for the face, it's more of a problem, whatever our skin type.

-One will thus prefer to opt for a soft washing base derived from the sugar.
-We explain everything in a few paragraphs!
+We therefore prefer to opt for a gentle cleansing base derived from sugar.
+We'll explain everything in a few paragraphs!

-This message, we now see it almost everywhere: "without paraben".
-This is reassuring, but what exactly are parabens?
-Parabens are a family of preservatives used in cosmetology to protect formulas containing a lot of water from microbial contamination.
-In 2004, they were put on the sidelines.
-The reason: a study published by Dr. Darbre who had analyzed women's breast tumors and found parabens.
-He had concluded that they favored the appearance of breast cancer, through the application of deodorants.
-Later, this study was broken, because it was not scientifically valid.
-Parabens have since been the subject of numerous studies which have shown that short-chain parabens such as methylparaben and ethylparaben are safe, well tolerated and not very allergenic .
+It's a message you see almost everywhere now: "paraben-free".
+That's reassuring, but what exactly are parabens?
+Parabens are a family of preservatives used in cosmetology to protect water-rich formulas from microbial contamination.
+In 2004, they were sidelined.
+The reason: a study published by Dr Darbre, who had analyzed women's mammary tumors and found parabens in them.
+He concluded that parabens favored the development of breast cancer through the application of deodorants.
+This study was later rejected as scientifically invalid.
+Since then, parabens have been the subject of numerous studies, which have shown that short-chain parabens such as Methylparaben and Ethylparaben are safe, well tolerated and not very allergenic.

 In conclusion, parabens were quickly sidelined and replaced by other options.

 * What about phenoxyethanol?
-At Oh My Cream, we do not systematically ban it.
+At Oh My Cream, we don't ban it systematically.
 This synthetic preservative, if used below 1%, is not considered dangerous by the European Commission.
-Moreover, in a cleanser, it will be rinsed off and its contact with the skin is therefore limited.
-Of course, if you want an alternative, we have many other possible options :-)
+What's more, in a cleanser, it is rinsed off, so contact with the skin is limited.
+Of course, if you'd like an alternative, we have plenty of other options available :-)

-What do we think about fragrance in cleansers?
+What do we think of fragrance in cleansers?

-If it's there and since it's rinsed off, we're sure there's nothing to worry about.
-We just adviseavoiding itif your skin is hyper-reactive or momentarily experiencing an allergic reaction.
+If it's there, and since it's rinsed off, we're sure there's nothing to worry about.
+We just recommendavoiding itif your skin is hyper-reactive or experiencing a momentary allergic reaction.

 1. Vegetable oils